 Your professional portfolio can be a hard-copy set of files that you keep in a box or file cabinet, or it can be an electronic portfolio.
 We strongly encourage you to develop an electronic portfolio, not just because it can look great, but also because it allows easy access for a potential employer or graduate selection committee — they merely have to click on a link that you provide.

-Here are a few samples of professional electronic portfolios that current students and alumni prepared in the capstone course (SLS 485: Professionalism in SLS).
+Here are a few samples of a range of personal styles and contents included in professional electronic portfolios that current students and alumni prepared in the capstone course (SLS 485: Professionalism in SLS).
 (Note that consent was given for sharing these portfolios.)

 - Max Ida: http://maxida.weebly.com/